vladimir-chernykh/facestyle-gan/README.md

 # Inference

-To run the trained model one should first **download** them.
+To run the trained model one should first **download** it.
 To do so please execute:
 ```bash
 ./scripts/get_models.sh
 ```
 It will download model weights for both **generator and discriminator** parts of the model.

-After that feel free to play with the all the Inference notebook from [`notebooks`](./notebooks) folder to see how the **inference** should be done on the trained models and what are the capabilities of the models.
+After that feel free to play with the all the Inference notebooks from [`notebooks`](./notebooks) folder to see how the **inference** should be done on the trained models and what are the capabilities of the models.

 Below are the links to the image grids with inference examples for each of the models.
 Each columns corresponds to one of the styles applied (first column is the original image):
 * [Mouth](./results/celeba_128_mouth/grid.jpg)